grame-cncm/faust/tools/benchmark/README.md

 The `-multi` mode generates an additional header file (like `<DSPName>multi.h`, containing a `<DSPName>multi` class) that will dynamically load and instantiate the correct code for the machine CPU (or a generic version if the given CPU is not supported).
 An instance of this aggregation class will have to be created at runtime (like with `dsp* dsp = new<DSPName>multi();`  or  `dsp* dsp = create<DSPName>multi();`) to load the appropriate object code version depending on the running machine CPU.

-The `-test` parameter can be used to compile a test program which will bench the DSP, print its UI, and render it.

 Note that this code uses the [LLVM](https://llvm.org) `llvm::sys::getHostCPUName()` function to discover the machine CPU.
 Thus the LLVM tool chain has to be installed, and the `llvm-config --ldflags --libs all --system-libs` command will typically have to be used at link time to add the needed LLVM libraries, along with `-dead_strip` to only keep what is really mandatory in the final binary.

+The `-multifun` mode uses the GCC [multiversion feature](https://gcc.gnu.org/wiki/FunctionMultiVersioning) to generate an additional header file (like `<DSPName>multi.h`, containing a `<DSPName>multi` class) that will dynamically load and instantiate the correct code for the machine CPU (or a generic version if the given CPU is not supported).
+An instance of this aggregation class will have to be created at runtime (like with `dsp* dsp = new<DSPName>multi();`  or  `dsp* dsp = create<DSPName>multi();`) to load the appropriate object code version depending on the running machine CPU.
+The list of CPUs to be compiled for must be defined in the `FAUST_ARCHS` environment variable.

+The `-test` parameter can be used to compile a test program which will bench the DSP, print its UI, and render it.

+ Examples:

+ - create multi-cpu files using the C++ backend (giving an explicit list of supported CPUS), and then compile them as object files:  `faust2object haswell core2 generic foo.dsp`.
+ - create multi-cpu files using the LLVM backend (giving an explicit list of supported CPUS), and then compile them as object files:  `faust2object -llvm haswell core2 generic foo.dsp`.
+ - create multi-cpu files for all possible CPUs using C++ backend, and then compile them as object files : `faust2object -all foo.dsp`.
+ - create multi-cpu files for all possible CPUs and the multi-loader file, and them compile them as object files:  `faust2object -all -multi foo.dsp`.
+ - create multi-cpu files for all possible CPUs and the multi-loader file, them compile them as object files, and compile a test program :  `faust2object -all -multi -test foo.dsp`.
+ - define the  `FAUST_ARCHS` environment variable, create a multi-cpu file for all possible CPUs defined in this variable and create the multi-loader file:  `export FAUST_ARCHS="core2 haswell" && faust2object -sources -multifun generic foo.dsp`.
+ - define the  `FAUST_ARCHS` environment variable, create a multi-cpu file for all possible CPUs defined in this variable and create the multi-loader file, them compile them as object files, and compile a test program:  `export FAUST_ARCHS="core2 haswell" && faust2object -multi generic -test foo.dsp`.

 ## dynamic-jack-gtk